-[] PLEASE MARK VOTES

-AS IN THIS EXAMPLE

-ANNUAL MEETING OF 1.
+[ ] PLEASE MARK VOTES AS IN THIS EXAMPLE ANNUAL MEETING OF 1.
 Proposal 1.
-Election of FOR WITH- FOR ALL

-SHAREHOLDERS Directors.
-The nominees for

-the Class II Directors to HOLD EXCEPT

-April, 2016 serve a three-year term and

-until their successors are [] [] []

-elected and qualified are:

-THIS PROXY IS SOLICITED ON

-BEHALF OF THE BOARD OF

-DIRECTORS.
-Class II - Steve P. Foster

-Class II - Anne E. Krehbiel

-Class II - Valerie S. Kruecke berg

-INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided below.

-The undersigned hereby appoints Joseph W.

-Schwarz, Kathleen Porter Stolle, and

-Benard H. Wright, Jr., and each of them,

-with full power of substitutions, as proxies

-to vote, as designated below, for and in the

-name of the undersigned all shares of stock

-of LCNB Corp. which the undersigned is

-entitled to vote at the annual meeting of the

-shareholders of said Company scheduled to

-be held on April 26, 2016 at 2 North

-Broadway, Lebanon, Ohio or at any

-adjournments or recesses thereof.
+Election of FOR WITH- FOR ALL SHAREHOLDERS Directors .
+The nominees for the Class II Directors to HOLD EXCEPT April 26, 2016 THIS PROXY IS SOLICITED ON serve a three-year term and until their successors are elected and qualified are: [] [] [] BEHALF OF THE BOARD OF DIRECTORS.
+Class II - Steve P. Foster Class II - Anne E. Krehbiel Class II - Valerie S. Kruecke berg INSTRUCTION: To withhol nominee, mark "For All Excespace provided below.
+The undersigned hereby appoints Joseph W. FOR AGAINST ABSTAIN Schwarz, Kathleen Porter Stolle, and Benard H. Wright, Jr., and each of them, with full power of substitutions, as proxies to vote, as designated below, for and in the 2. [] [] [] name of the undersigned all shares of stock of LCNB Corp. which the undersigned is entitled to vote at the annual meeting of the shareholders of said Company scheduled to be held on April 26, 2016 at 2 North Broadway, Lebanon, Ohio or at any Proposal 2.
+To amend the Amended and Restated Articles of Incorporation to increase the amount of . ,